 Empower yourself and learn how to become self-sufficient in any situation.
 The Permaculture Design Course teaches essential skills to meet the challenges of a world beset with climate change, economic meltdown and diminishing natural resources.
-Learn to design sustainable human living environments that will provide for your every need in a way that benefits everything and everyone around you… A Permaculture Design Course will change your life and set you on a pathway towards health, abundance, personal freedom and economic well-being without compromising the earth or your ethics.
+Learn to design regenerative human living environments that will provide for your every need in a way that benefits everything and everyone around you… A Permaculture Design Course will change your life and set you on a pathway towards health, abundance, personal freedom and economic well-being without compromising the earth or your ethics.

 The Permaculture Design Course is the international standard for entry into the world of permaculture.
 Because Permaculture is a design system, having a working grasp of the design process is critical to successful application of permaculture in one’s life.
-The Permaculture Design Course specifically focuses on design by practically exploring the ethics, principles and methodoly that underpin permaculture design.
+The Permaculture Design Course specifically focuses on design by practically exploring the ethics, principles and methodology that underpin permaculture design.

 The process is dynamic and fluid and mimics the processes and patterns found in the structure of nature.
 By applying the design process and toolbox to any situation an elegant, appropriate and integrated living system that self-p;erpetuates will emerge.
 We as humans cannot separate ourselves from our environment and permaculture design concentrates this reality.